KidTripster Teen: Hey teens, here are 9 reasons that Aulani isn’t just for little kids

 This is not a teen activity, but it’s worth mentioning to teens.
 Most will be pumped to know about this place, because it solves the problem of getting saddled with babysitting your younger siblings.
 Aunty’s Beach House is an awesome, adult-supervised clubhouse for children (ages 3 to 12) that has all sorts of fun, Hawaii-inspired activities, as well as a playground, video games, movies (Disney movies, of course!), and more.
 So while parents relax and the little kids get to play, teens can do their own thing.

-KidTripster Tip: Don’t forget to pick up the Daily Iwa (activities schedule).
+KidTripster Tip: Don’t forget to pick up the Daily Iwa (activities schedule) at the front desk.
 It lists all the specific teen activities and challenges that are happening that day.

 9/Ka Wa'a Luau